 Retrospective.
 An appreciation of the retrospective regard of the ordinances clears up any confusion about the relationship between baptism and other washing ordinances.
-Since the time of Adam, baptism has been the first, 271 introductory saving ordinance of the Gospel given in mortal life, and any similarities of baptism to later ordinances are meant to highlight and build upon that resemblance retrospectively.
+Since the time of Adam, baptism has been the first, introductory as a region ordinance of the Gospel given in mortal life, and any similarities of baptism to later ordinances are meant to highlight and build upon that resemblance retrospectively.

-Harry Anderson, 1906-1996: Moses Calls Aaron to the Ministry273
+Harry Anderson, 1906-1996: Moses Calls Aaron to the Ministry128

 Going further, the ordinance received by Aaron when he was "wash[ed]," "anoint[ed]," and clothed in "holy garments ... so that he [might] minister unto [the Lord] in the priest's office" retrospectively recapitulates his foreordination in the premortal world to this priesthood calling.
-Consistent with the teachings of Joseph Smith, Alma 13 teaches that "[high] priests were ordained after the order of [God's] Son, ... being called and prepared from the foundation of the world ... with that holy calling ... according to a preparatory redemption for such."
-Similarly, President Spencer W. Kimball taught that in premortal life, faithful women were also given assignments to be carried out later on earth.
-Speaking of Christ as the prototype for all those who were foreordained to priestly offices, the Gospel of Philip makes it clear that the meaning, symbolism, and sequence of the ordinances has always been the same: "He who ... [was begotten] before everything was begotten anew [in other words, "by the water" He who was redeemed in turn redeemed (others) [in other words, "by the Spirit" He who was redeemed in turn redeemed (others) [in other words, "by the blood" He words]."
+President Spencer W. Kimball taught that in premortal life, faithful women were also given assignments to be carried out later on earth.
+Speaking of Christ as the prototype for all those who were foreordained to priestly offices, the Gospel of Philip makes it clear that the meaning, symbolism, and sequence of the ordinances has always been the same: "He who ... [was begotten] before everything was begotten anew [in other words, "by the water" 132].
+He [who was] once [anointed] was anointed anew [in other words, "by the Spirit" 133].
+He who was redeemed in turn redeemed (others) [in other words, "by the blood" 134]."
+135

 - Symbolic

-- Salvific
+- · Salvific

 - Interrelated and Additive

 - Retrospective

 - Anticipatory

 Anticipatory.
-Because the round of eternity283 is embedded in the ordinances, we would expect them not only to be retrospective but also anticipatory in nature.
-For example, in Moses 5 Adam learns that the ordinance of animal sacrifice was instituted in explicit anticipation of the sacrifice "of the Only Begotten of the Father"284 - just as, of course, the ordinance of the sacrament looks back retrospectively on that same expiatory sacrifice.
-With regard to the sacrifice of Abraham and Isaac, Hugh Nibley asks:
+Because the round of eternity136 is embedded in the ordinances, we would expect them not only to be retrospective but also anticipatory in nature.
+For example, in Moses 5 Adam learns that the ordinance of animal sacrifice was instituted in explicit anticipation of the sacrifice "of the Only Begotten of the Father"137 - just as, of course, the ordinance of the sacrament looks back retrospectively on that same expiatory sacrifice.